 A Microsoft Excel workbook providing a STARS funding simulator is available for download here.
 The workbook has several worksheets, the first of which provides general instructions.

 Please note: the simulator is intended to be used to get a general estimate of funding impacts, not an exact predictor of allocation levels.
 The simulator does not provide an exact estimate for those districts receiving funding from the $558K in the operating budget for districts losing funding under STARS with an efficiency rating greater than 95%.
-The coefficients for the 2013-14 school year will not be available until February 2015 and a new simulator will be available about that time.
+The coefficients for the 2014-15 school year will not be available until February 2015 and a new simulator will be available about that time.

 + STARS Efficiency Ratings

-Each school district’s transportation operations are calculated using a statistical process (Data Envelopment Analysis) that uses data returned from STARS and other available data that describe the district characteristics.
-View summary sheet of the ratings is available here.
+Annually, the efficiency of each school district’s transportation operations is rated using a statistical process (Data Envelopment Analysis) that uses data returned from STARS and other available data that describe the district characteristics.
+A summary sheet of the ratings is available here.
 The workbook contains two sheets showing the current year ratings and last year’s ratings.
 The current year ratings are developed based on data from school district financial and student transportation reports from the 2012–13 school year.

 For each school district rated at less than 100%, a weighted set of cohort districts determines a “target district” that reflects the hypothetical efficiency possible for the district being evaluated.
 The Efficiency Detail Report shows the districts cohort set and the expenditures and number of buses used by the target district.
 The Efficiency Detail Reports for the 2014–15 school year (based on 2013–14 data) are available using this drop down list.

 The previous school year Efficiency Detail Reports are also available.